 Though it would appear that Category 7 suffered a bit of critical drubbing, the presentation was not without some praise.
 Not only was it nominated in the category of 'Outstanding Sound Editing for a Miniseries, Movie or a Special' for the 2006 Primetime Emmy Awards but also the Academy Of Science Fiction, Fantasy, And Horror Films nominated for the 2006 Saturn Award in the category of 'Best Television Presentation.'

-A star is born!
-On this day in 2011, the SciFi/Telefilm Super Tanker saw its fortunes squandered.
-The feature starred Callum Blue and Jon Mack, and here's the plot summary from IMDB.com:
+On this day in 2011 (in the U.S.), the SciFi/Telefilm Super Tanker saw its fortunes squandered.
+Written (in part) and directed by Jeffery Scott Lando, the feature starred Callum Blue, Jon Mack, and David Schofield.
+Here's the plot summary from IMDB.com:

 "A Super Tanker is commissioned to carry a deadly cold war artifact (ICE-10, an anti-matter weapon developed from fragments brought to Earth by a meteor) and drop it in the deepest trench in the world.
 However the material is quite unstable and it should be contain until reach destination."